yZ1337/Simple-Python-PassList-Generator/README.md

 # Generate Password List From Wordlist in Python

 This python script can generate possible passwords from a list of words (or passwords), by adding characters to the end of the word.
-You can also specify your own characters and output this all to a .txt output file.
+You can also specify your own characters and output this all to a .txt file.

 ## Download